-We have not authorized anyone to provide any information other than that contained or incorporated by reference in this pricing supplement, the accompanying product supplement no. 4-I and the accompanying prospectus supplement and prospectus with respect to the notes offered by this pricing supplement and with respect to JPMorgan Chase & Co.
+We have not authorized anyone to provide any information other than that contained or incorporated by reference in this pricing supplement, the accompanying underlying supplement no. 1a-I, the accompanying product supplement no. 4a-I and the accompanying prospectus supplement and prospectus with respect to the notes offered by this pricing supplement and with respect to JPMorgan Chase & Co.
 We take no responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
-This pricing supplement, together with the accompanying underlying supplement no. 1-I, the accompanying product supplement no. 4-I and the accompanying prospectus supplement and prospectus, contains the terms of the notes and supersedes all other prior or contemporaneous oral statements as well as any other written materials including preliminary or indicative pricing terms, correspondence, trade ideas, structures for implementation, sample structures, fact sheets, brochures or other educational materials of ours.
-The information in this pricing supplement, the accompanying underlying supplement no. 1-I, the accompanying product supplement no. 4-I and the accompanying prospectus supplement and prospectus may be accurate only as of the dates of each of these documents, respectively.
-This pricing supplement, the accompanying underlying supplement no. 1-I, the accompanying product supplement no. 4-I and the accompanying prospectus supplement and prospectus do not constitute an offer to sell or a solicitation of an offer to buy the notes in any circumstances in which such offer or solicitation is unlawful.
+This pricing supplement, the accompanying underlying supplement no. 1a-1, the accompanying product supplement no. 4a-1 and the accompanying prospectus preliminary or indicative pricing terms, correspondence, trade ideas, structures for implementation, sample structures, fact sheets, brochures or other educational materials of ours.
+The information in this pricing supplement, the accompanying underlying supplement no. 1a-1, the accompanying product supplement no. 4a-1 and the accompanying prospectus the information in this pricing supplement, the accompanying underlying supplement no. 1a-1, the accompanying product supplement no. 4a-1 and the accompanying prospectus supplement and prospectus may be accurate only as of the dates of each of these documents, respectively.
+This pricing supplement, the accompanying underlying supplement no. 1a-I, the accompanying product supplement no. 4a-I and the accompanying prospectus supplement and prospectus do not constitute an offer to sell or a solicitation of an offer to buy the notes in any circumstances in which such offer or solicitation is unlawful